A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 We discussed in detail our 12-step CRO process that can guide you when starting an A/B testing program:

-• Conduct quantitative analysis by looking at your website analytics to determine which pages leak visitors.
+- Conduct quantitative analysis of your website analytics to identify which pages are leaking visitors.

 Editor’s Note: Download this free guide to learn more about the essentials of multivariate and A/B testing.